Hysperr/gridworld/README.md

 # gridworld
-Given infinite possibilities, an AI agent learns the optimal path towards its goal from any starting point
+Given infinite possibilities, an AI agent learns the optimal path towards its goal from any starting point.
+The algorithm works by initializing a 2D grid with arbitrary weights for each possible direction for each square.
+We then decide to either explore or exploit within our given state Q(s,a).
+For each episode we take an action (we decided using explore/exploit), to observe the reward in the next state, s'.
+Then we choose a next action a' from the s' using a greedy policy derived from Q. In other words we make our next move based on the maximum value of the state s'.
+We then calculate a delta by factoring in the appropriate reward value from